kovendhan5/Kali-Dockerized/README.md

 - Ensure port 3389 is not blocked by a firewall
 - Check that the XRDP service is running in the container
+- Verify you used the `-p 3389:3389` flag when starting the container
 - Try restarting the container

+### Container Not Accessible via RDP

+If you've started the container but cannot connect via RDP:

+1. **Issue**: The container may be running but not properly exposing port 3389, or the container might exit prematurely.

+2. **Solution**:

+   - Always use the `-p 3389:3389` flag when running the container:
+     ```bash
+     docker run -it -p 3389:3389 --name kali-rdp kali
+     ```
+   - Use the included PowerShell script which handles this properly:
+     ```powershell
+     .\run-kali-container.ps1
+     ```
+   - Ensure the `start-xrdp.sh` script contains the `tail -f /dev/null` command to keep the container running

+3. **Verification**:
+   - Check if the container is running and exposing ports:
+     ```bash
+     docker ps
+     ```
+   - You should see an entry with `0.0.0.0:3389->3389/tcp` in the PORTS column

 ### Black Screen After Connection